 Katie Bitz, a former US National Team coach and four-year member of the rowing team at MSU, returned to East Lansing and the MSU rowing program in the fall of 2012 as its novice coach.

-"Katie has great knowledge of our sport and a leadership style that instills great energy into our novice program," said Weise.
+"Katie has great knowledge of our sport and a leadership style that instills great energy into our novice program," said head coach Matt Weise at the time of her hiring.
 "As a coxswain, there's a lot of things she can bring from that experience that will help both the coxswains and the rowers who will be getting their first experiences in collegiate rowing.
-She has experience at our sport's highest level, and it helps our progam immensely that she brings that to our novice rowers."
+She has experience at our sport's highest level, and it helps our program immensely that she brings that to our novice rowers."

 at the official